quettabit/convolution_kernel/README.md

 | Kernel B | 512*512 | 955.65 micro.secs |

-From the above table, it can be clearly seen that `Kernel A` outperforms `Kernel B` in the time taken for computation by a factor of ~2x.
+From the above table, it can be clearly seen that `Kernel A` outperforms `Kernel B` in the time taken for computation by a reduction of ~50%.